 The case became the subject of a PBS documentary, and media attention made Logan a symbol of child-protective services’ overreach.
 The pendulum swung, and the United States saw a nearly 25 percent drop in the number of children in foster care from 2002 to 2012.
 [Emphasis added.]

 Therolf never mentions which organization drew all that media attention to the case of Logan Marr.
 He probably doesn’t know.
 It was, of course, NCCPR.
-We’re the ones who told producers for Frontline about the case.
-You’ll find an NCCPR op-ed on Frontline’s website for the programs.
+We’re the ones who told producers for Frontlineabout the case.
+That's one reason why you’ll find an NCCPR op-ed on Frontline’s website for the programs.

 It was NCCPR that focused the discussion of this case, in Maine and nationally, on the fact that Logan was taken because her family poverty was confused with neglect.
 And it was NCCPR that shifted the focus from the usual calls for tougher licensing standards and more visits to foster homes to the real issue: Maine was taking away far too many children.
 There’s a detailed discussion of what we did and how we did it here.

 Some caveats: We didn’t do it alone.
 It wouldn’t have been possible without activists in Maine led by a fed-up foster parent.
-And, although one probably shouldn’t say this in a fundraising pitch, the attention we drew to the case of Logan Marr was not solely responsible for that big drop in foster care.
+Although one probably shouldn’t say this in a fundraising pitch, the attention we drew to the case of Logan Marr was not solely responsible for that big drop in foster care.
 But it helped.
 Something else we probably shouldn't say in a fundraising pitch: It's also true that, now that NCCPR has more limited resources, there's been backsliding in Maine child welfare.
 But even now, it's a better system than it would have been had there been no NCCPR.

 And best of all, we do it on a shoestring.
 Now that the entire staff (that’s me) is volunteer, all we need is a few thousand dollars a year for things like the phone bill, office supplies, purchasing overpriced studies (like the one that led to this) from scholarly journals, and – ideally – some travel to meet with journalists and local advocates.
 But the very fact that we need so little makes it easy for people to assume someone else will do it.
 Unfortunately, if everyone thinks someone else will make those few donations ...